epomatti/wsl2-dns-fix-config/README.md

 ## Usage

-Simply execute this shell file:
+Simply clone this repository and execute this shell:

 ```bash
 # Debian/Ubuntu